 1) Picking the topic: Go after something that’s catching eyeballs already

-Just like that Dimple picked a popular game among Keralites called "FLAMES/SOLAR" (Sanyasam, Olichottam, Love Marriage, Arrange Marriage, Register Marriage) and developed the AR version for it.
-I mean who wouldn't want to test that out!
+Just like that Dimple picked a Just like that Dimple picked a popular game among Keralites called “FLAMES/SOLAR” Just like that Dimple picked a (Sanyasam, Olichottam, Love Marriage, Arrange Marriage, Register Marriage) and developed the AR version for it.
+I mean who wouldn’t want to test that out!

 2) Audience: You better know them in & out.

 “I was pretty sure that my audience would try this digital version of marriage prediction!!”

 She already enjoys more than 20,000 followers on her Instagram account.
 She knew what exactly would her audience want as an AR filter.
 My guess is that the topic of marriage is very much discussed among females and that’s what her majority audience was too!